forestgeo/fgeo.plot/cran-comments.md

 ## R CMD check results

-Platform:	Windows Server 2008 R2 SP1, R-devel, 32/64 bit
-Build ID:	fgeo.plot_0.0.0.9402.tar.gz-2533537420614cdea73725cd4b3af12f

-ADDRESS
-* Version contains large components (0.0.0.9402)

-NOTES:

-WARNINGS:
+Ignoring these WARNINGS:
 * New submission
-* Version contains large components (0.0.0.9402)
-* Unknown, possibly mis-spelled, fields in DESCRIPTION: 'Remotes' Strong dependencies not in mainstream repositories: fgeo.tool, fgeo.x
+* Unknown, possibly mis-spelled, fields in DESCRIPTION: 'Remotes'
+* Strong dependencies not in mainstream repositories: fgeo.tool, fgeo.x

+Ignoring this ERROR
+* Packages required but not available: 'fgeo.tool', 'fgeo.x'

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+fgeo depends on this package. fgeo is not on CRAN.